ziporah/Omnik-Data-Logger/README.md

 # Omnik Data Logger
 =====
-Omnik Data Logger is a small script for uploading data from a Omniksol Solar inverter, equipped with a wifi module, to a database and/or to PVoutput.org.
+Omnik Data Logger is a small script for uploading data from a Omniksol Solar inverter, equipped with a wifi module, to a database and/or to PVoutput.org and/or to a statsd (graphite) system.
 For now only wifi kits with a s/n starting with 602 are supported

 This script is designed to be run as a cronjob every minute.
 Every time this script is run the data from the inverter will be send to the database.
 And with a five minute interval the data will also be uploaded to PVoutput.org as a live status.
+The interval for the statsd system can be specified in the configuration files.

 ## Installation and Setup